Macdotexe/NASAPODPRIVACY/index.md

 12\.
 HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-13\.
-HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 1\.
 WHAT INFORMATION DO WE COLLECT?

 Personal information you disclose to us